 The program has a large menu of useful extras for getting the most out of your computer, including a secure online-commerce browser, 2GB of online storage space and an AutoPilot that continuously adjusts the program's defenses based on what you're doing.
 However, its full scan is remarkably slow.

 For a bit more money, multi-platform households can opt for Bitdefender Total Security Multi-Device ($100/year for five devices, $130/year for 10), which includes licenses for Bitdefender Antivirus for Mac and Bitdefender Mobile Security (for Android and Android Wear).
-These are solid programs, but they lack many of the add-ons that make the Windows version of Total Security so attractive.
+Those are among the best Mac antivirus software programs and the best Android antivirus apps, but they lack many of the add-ons that make the Windows version of Total Security so attractive.